TABLE OF CONTENTS

 - Data security: The best high risk payment processors are PCI-compliant and keep security at the forefront of its operation.
 If donors feel secure about the payment method, they’re far more likely to go through with the donation.

 - Flexible processing: Nonprofit organizations take donations through a variety of methods.
-Your payment processor should be able to help you accept payments through an online ecommerce merchant account and in-person to make your canvassing as successful as possible.
+Your payment processor should be able to help you accept payments through an online eCommerce merchant account and in-person to make your canvassing as successful as possible.

 - Chargeback mitigation: A great merchant services provider offers mitigation tools to help lower your chargeback ratio.
 This might include approving transactions before they are processed or communicating with the customer’s bank when a dispute is initiated.

 - Multiple Payment Options: You should be equipped with an online payment gateway and virtual credit card terminal for all payments made over the internet.
 While in-person events will require a POS payment system or other mobile wireless terminals to cover you on the go.
-This way, you will be able to accept debit and credit card, and even high risk ACH processing from anywhere, anytime.
+This way, you will be able to accept debit and credit cards, and even high risk ACH processing from anywhere, anytime.

 It is one of the most important parts of any nonprofit business: the ability to accept payments from your supporters.
 No matter how they choose to pay, just being there is significant.
-Enable yourself to do just that with a high risk merchant account through a payment processor that understands your industry and trusts your judgement.
+Enable yourself to do just that with a high risk merchant account through a payment processor that understands your industry and trusts your judgment.